Beautiful blue sky and green trees next to the white stairs, toward a golden Buddha statue, flanked by two large golden Naga serpent sculptures.

 • Morning – Mainamati World War II Cemetery → Shah Suja Mosque

-• Lunch – Authentic Bangladeshi Lunch & Famous Rasmalai Tasting
+• Lunch – Authentic Bangladeshi Lunch and Famous Rasmalai Tasting

 • Afternoon – Shalban Vihara → Mainamati Museum → New Shalban Vihara